Cops vs lawyers: We want justice echoes at Delhi police HQ; Advocates demand Protection Act

 The Indian Police Service (IPS) has tweeted in support of its Delhi colleagues, saying police officers across the country supported their action.

 "Incident involving police and lawyers unfortunate.
-All should take a balanced view of it based on facts in public domain.
-Countrywide, police stands in solidarity with those police personnel subjected to physical assault and humiliation.
-Condemn all attempts to break law, by anyone!" the tweet reads.
+All should take a balanced view of it based on facts in the public domain.
+Countrywide, police stand in solidarity with those police personnel subjected to physical assault and humiliation.
+Condemn all attempts to break the law, by anyone!" the tweet reads.

 Police on the streets a 'new low', says Congress: